• Home

 I had one of these on my tree when I was a kid!
 Check out this Ice Skates tutorial from All Crafts Blogs.

-These crocheted Christmas lights from Annoo’s Crochet World would look lovely as a garland or a single ornament.
+These crocheted Christmas lights from Carla D.T.
+Fisher look lovely as a garland or could work as a single ornament.
+This is a great scrap-buster project, too.

 Snow flakes are a perfect pattern for something simple and elegant on your tree.
 Here is a great Snowflakes pattern from Flower Girl Cottage.